The Twelve Rounds Of Christmas

 2. On The Second Day of Christmas we show you nothing but love with the second round of Terry Norris vs Troy Waters in 1993, the ninth world title defense by “Terrible” Terry.
 Round two of this short but torrid encounter is an absolutely savage three minutes of non-stop combat that sees both men shaken and stirred more than once before its end.

 3. On The Third Day of Christmas we couldn’t possibly do better than to bring you the gift-wrapped bonanza of frenetic action that is round three of the second donnybrook between Israel Vázquez and Rafael Márquez.
-While the entire fight is a glorious, action-packed brawl, its third round is the peak: three minutes of non-stop, high-intensity throwing and catching.
+While the entire fight is a glorious, action-packed brawl, its third round is the peak: three minutes of non-stop, high-intensity warfare.

 4. On The Fourth Day Of Christmas your true love gifts you the high point of an absolutely insane heavyweight slugfest, the fourth and penultimate round of the legendary George Foreman vs Ron Lyle clash in Las Vegas in 1976.
 Three knockdowns and all three times it appears as if the fight has to be over, but instead both warriors just keep getting back up to exchange more vicious power shots.